mysociety/data_common/data-repo-readme.md

 You can also specify `[blah]_id` for both and use the drive/folder ids in google drive.

 The Jekyll upload will take the markdown file and move it to the jekyll folder in `docs`.
 This will make it avaliable in public in the github pages site.
+Any extra parameters are added to the front matter for the file.

+The readme option will output the final file to `readme.md` in the root of the repo.
+This takes 'start' and 'end' parameters that give anchor text to inject the content between.
+If not set, will override entire readme.

 # Parameterised notebooks